SvenGarson/pong/working/working_notes.md

 - Implement testing and development build flags - Through executable arguments?

 ## Finalizing
+- Fix the sync issue
 - Implement debugging/dev switch
 - Handle all Todo's
 - Working and other un-necessary directories are removed
 - Documentation
+- Add all dependency reference in Makefile; source and headers

 ## Things to do for the next clean project
 - cleanup resources on error and clean exits alike even though the OS